This web site is a memorial to those individuals who were passionate about the reform of the

 Fred was recognized by the University of Notre Dame’s Center for Liturgy with the 2004 Michael Mathis Award in Pastoral Liturgy, and in 2006, he was honored by NPM as Pastoral Musician of the Year.

-The ending of his phone calls were equally as joyful as the start, frequently admonishing one “not to depart this earth before I do”, or reminding one that “I’m glad I’m on the earth at the same time as you.”
+The ending of his phone calls were equally as joyful as the start, frequently admonishing one “not to depart this earth before I do” or reminding one that “I’m glad I’m on the earth at the same time as you.”
 He was a character, a scholar, a lover of the liturgy and liturgical music.
 Yes, Fred, it was a treat to be on this earth the same time as you.
-You will be missed; thank you for leaving us such a treasure of words through which you will be remembered.
+You will be missed; thank you for leaving us such a treasure of words through which you will be remembered and the church will be forever enriched.

 May he rest in peace and rise in glory.